ppiech/rxworkshop/README.md

 ## Session 1: Obsevable.create()
 Exercise:

-1. Use Obsevable.create() to make an obsevable that returns  current time (System.currentTimeMillis()).
+1. Use Obsevable.create() to make an observable that returns  current time (System.currentTimeMillis()).
 2. Implement observable that keeps emitting time using the Timer class below.
-3. Use exmaple with observeOn() and a short interval to trigger a MissingBackpressureException
-4. Convert 1, to use fromCallable().
+ * What happens if subscriber only "takes" 10 itmes, does timer thread keep producing?
+ * What if producer produces much faster than the consumer, what happens to the produced values.
-5. Convert 2, to use fromEmitter().
+3. Convert observable to Flowable.
-6. Repteat 3 with fromEmittable();
+ * Try different backpressure strategies
+ * If you buffer, how long till buffer overflows?
+ * If you drop, can you detect when dripping starts?

 Use following project: [Sample](sessions/1/sample) for the excercises.